 Clients can also configure params that they are sending to that endpoint, e.g. you can send to your /api/pusher/auth endpoint the current user ID and auth token that is used in a frontend application.

 You can easily debug and validate your Pusher implementation without any frontend at all.
 In my app, where there is basically no business logic, I created a simple endpoint that will trigger Pusher events on demand for testing.
-Take a look at this commit.

 Now, I can simply trigger Pusher events by using CURL:

 What is cool about Pusher is that it has excellent debug console available on web.
 What it means is that you don't need to have a frontend-ready solution - work on a backend till you're ready!